-3(b): UHB has reported one Never Event for Q1 - a guide wire was left in situ following insertion of a central venous catheter.
+3(b): UHB has reported two Never Events in 2015/16:

+In Q1 a guide wire was left in situ following insertion of a central venous catheter.
 A scan the next day found the guide wire and it was removed.
 No harm was caused to the patient as a result of this incident, a full investigation has been carried out and actions will be put in place.